Fragtality/PilotsDeck/RM.md

 # 3 - Advanced Topics

 ## 3.1 - Profile Switching
-To understand and use that Feature you need to know what a StreamDeck Profile and what a FSUIPC Profile is.
+To use that Feature you need to know and understand what a StreamDeck Profile and what a FSUIPC Profile is.
 Because it allows you to map a Profile on the StreamDeck to  a FSUIPC Profile associated to an Aircraft.
-That means the Plugin can automatically change the Profile on your StreamDeck to the one you want for that Aircraft.<br/>
+That means the Plugin can automatically change the Profile on your StreamDeck to the one you want for that Aircraft.
+It works on all supported StreamDeck Types (Mini, SD, XL, Plus, Mobile) and can switch multiple connected StreamDecks at once.<br/>
-For MS Platforms (MSFS/P3D/FNX) the matching is based on the Profile Name used in FSUIPC, so a specific Aircraft/Livery has to be associated in FSUIPC first.
-For X-Plane the matching is done on the Path of the current Aircraft/Livery (only works for Version 12)<br/>
+For MS Platforms (MSFS/P3D/FSX) the matching is based on the currently loaded FSUIPC Profile (so a specific Aircraft/Livery has to be associated in FSUIPC first).
+For X-Plane the matching is done on the current Aircraft/Livery Path (and only works for Version 12).
+The matching is Case-Sensitive in both Cases.<br/><br/>
+Note that this is a bit Tricky, since the StreamDeck API does not allow just any Profile - the Profiles which can be used need to come with the Plugin.
+They have to be statically defined in the Plugin-Manifest and must be installed from the StreamDeck Software itself.
+So to use your own or any downloaded Profile for Switching, you have to follow these Steps:
+- Save/Export/Copy any Profile-File (.streamDeckProfile Extension) you want to use to this Sub-Directory of the Plugin: `%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin\Profiles`
+- If a Profile is already installed, remove it from the Profile Management in the StreamDeck Software UI first.
+It does not have to be "finished" yet (in Fact it can be empty) - you can still edit the Profile afterwards without needing to do this Procedure again.
+Just be sure you have saved/exported the current State you want to use!
+  - This is only needed if a new Profile should added/enabled for Profile Switching!
+Profiles already added and configured for that do not need to be removed.
+- Stop the StreamDeck Software
+- Run the ImportProfiles Binary in the Plugin-Directory: `%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin\ImportProfiles.exe`
+  - For each Profile found in the Profiles Directory, it will ask you for the associated StreamDeck Type the Profile should be later installed to.
+Enter the associated Number shown.
+  - Your Selections will be saved.
+When the Import Binary is run again, it will only ask for added Profiles.
+  - Profiles removed from the Directory will have their Association/Configuration removed.
+The Profile still exists in your StreamDeck Software, but it won't be useable for Switching anymore.
+  - If you use that Feature and updated the Plugin, make sure to run this Import Binary before you starting the StreamDeck Software (the Installer remembers you)!
+- Start the StreamDeck Software again
+<br/><br/>

+Only after these preparing Steps, you can use the **Profile Switcher** Action to configure the Switching.
+You can drag and drop it anywhere you want and you don't need to keep it after Configuration.
+The Configuration and Mappings are stored persistently in the global Plugin Settings (by the StreamDeck Software).
+But make sure to run the Import Binary after updating the Plugin, before you start it!
+- If you configure the Switching for the First Time, the Action will start the Profile Installation as soon as you open the Property Inspector.
+The StreamDeck Software will ask you in a Message Box if you want to install the Profiles.
+It can pop-up multiple times, especially when multiple StreamDecks are connected.
+  - To install newly added Profiles, uncheck *Profiles Installed* and it will reinstall all Profiles.
+Profiles that already exist will not be overwritten - StreamDeck will add "Copy" Profile instead.
+You can remove these Copy Profiles after that.
+- The Profile Switching is globally enabled or disabled with the *Enabled* Checkbox or by pressing the Keypad this Action is on.
+- The other Fields in the Property Inspector are dynamically added - based on the different StreamDeck Types connected and the installed Profiles for these Types.
+  - For every StreamDeck Type you can define a StreamDeck Profile which is used as default when *Use Default* is enabled.
+Provide the exact Filename of that Profile without Extenstion and prefixed with `Profiles/`.
+When enabled & configured this Profile will be used when no Match was found on the other Mappings.
+For Example for a Profile to use with Default Planes.
+The Plugin already comes with an empty Profile for the SD, XL and Plus to which it defaults here.
+  - For each Profile you have installed you can enter the FSUIPC Profile Name / X-Plane Path which is used for Matching.
+You can have multiple Entries when you separate them with a `:` Sign.
+Note that it is a Sub-String matching, you don't need to enter the full Name or Path here.
+  - For Example: If you want to match your FSUIPC Profile named `FSLabs-A3XX`, you can also just enter `A3XX` to map it to a StreamDeck Profile.
+Or if you want to match the ToLiss A321 to a StreamDeck Profile, you can just enter `ToLissA321`.
 <br/><br/>

 ## 3.2 - Lua Examples